18paulb/316Instructions/README.md

 Change the font-size section from 10px; to a number in the range of 50px and 100px

 ### Changing The Image
+1. Go to Google Images and search up an appropriate image of your choice.
+2. Right click and choose "Copy Image Link" or "Copy Image Address" from the dropdown menu.
-1. Go to the left-hand section and find where it has this code
+3. Navigate back to CodePen, in the HTML Section, find the where it has this code
 ```
     <img class="photo" src="https://upload.wikimedia.org/wikipedia/commons/thumb/1/15/Cat_August_2010-4.jpg/1200px-Cat_August_2010-4.jpg">
 ```
-2. Go to Google Images and search up an appropriate image
-3. Right-click the image you found and copy the image link
-4.
+4. Replace the url found in this code to be the url that you copied from Google Images.